commercialhaskell/stackage/become-a-curator.md

-## We are no longer accepting applications, please wait until next time
+## We are not currently actively seeking applications

 We are looking to expand the stackage curator team!